Women’s Studies Program

 - A thematic focus of at least three courses (9 of the 33 credits in major requirements) must be selected in consultation with your women’s studies advisor.
 The thematic focus provides coherence within this interdisciplinary major and can be defined in several ways: geographically (e.g., women in America, women in Western Europe); chronologically (e.g., women in antiquity, women of the Renaissance); by a category or issue (e.g., women and peace, women of color, etc.).

 - If you major in women’s studies, you are also required to have a minor or a second major.
-If you elect to double-major in women’s studies and another arts and sciences discipline, women’s studies may be either your first or second major.
+If you elect to double-major in women’s studies and another discipline, women’s studies may be either your first or second major.
 See Program Descriptions in this Catalog for details on other majors and minors.

 To earn the B.A. with a major in Women’s Studies, you must fulfill the following requirements in addition to the General Requirements noted above: